Overhauling Cleveland Brake Cylinders

 new O-ring fitted - ready for assembly

 Note the clamping bolts holding the brake pads and assembly are filled with a nylon insert to make them self locking.
 Only substitute with similar from Parker Brakes.
+Or use bolts with drilled heads that you safety wire.

 Assembly back on the wheel.
 The unit had been cleaned and painted.
 Note that the assembly is actually mounted upside down in comparison to cars, thus the brake pads are pointing down and are easily contaminated.
 Also venting the brake system cannot be done in the usual manner - e.g. pumping the brake pedal.
 It must be done in reverse by pressing fluid from the vent valve up into the brake master cylinder into the reservoir.
 It can be done with a big syringe.